Best Tech for her on Valentine's Day | Pocketnow

 -

 An iPad is great for watching videos.
 It is well-suited for reading books and comics.
 It is fast enough to double as your backup productivity machine.
 In a nutshell, the iPad is multiple devices blended into one, sleek metallic form factor that is truly a meaningful gift for your significant other on a special day.
-The 8th Gen iPad is plenty, has a beautiful display, and comes with a host of useful internal upgrades.
+The 8th Gen iPad is plenty fast, has a beautiful display, and comes with a host of useful internal upgrades.
 And the best part?
 It won’t nuke your bank account either.

 Well, these were our best tech gift ideas for her.
 As for my personal preference, I’ve already purchased the Samsung Galaxy Buds Live earbuds and got it wrapped up for the big day.
 Need some more inspiration and want to diversify your gifting options?
 Check out our list of the Best smartwatch for her on Valentine’s Day and also the Best earbuds for him and her on Valentine’s Day.
 We have a lot more covered on the Pocketnow website, so go check them out as well and leave a lasting impression on your significant other with a cool Valentine’s Day gift.